Relaxing Hardware Requirements for Surface Code Circuits using Time-dynamics: Hex-grid Surface Code Circuits

 These fold-based half-cycle circuits tile nicely.
 It's possible to simultaneously measure entire diagonal columns of square stabilizers, alternating between X type and Z type, as shown in \fig[b]{hex_half_cycle_picture}.
 This lets us measure of half of the stabilizers in the half-cycle state, which is the goal of a surface code cycle circuit.

-Using this half-cycle and then its reverse differs from the standard circuit in two important ways: First, as mentioned already, it only uses three of the four available couplings in each square stabilizer to measure a column of stabilizers; and second, the cycle being reversed expands the stabilizer back to where it was contracted from, essentially exchanging which detecting regions in the mid-cycle state are expanding and contracting.
+Using this half-cycle and then its reverse differs from the standard circuit in two important ways: First, as mentioned already, it only uses three of the four available couplings in each square stabilizer to measure a column of stabilizers; and second, the cycle being reversed expands the stabilizer back to where it was contracted from, essentially exchanging which detecting regions in the half-cycle state are expanding and contracting.
 In the subsequent cycle, rather than executing the same cycle circuit, we must use a different cycle circuit aiming to measure the stabilizers corresponding to the contracting detecting regions, which are now in the columns adjacent to the ones we just measured.
-We can use the same strategy we have just presented to measure those columns as well; use two layers of CNOT gates to fold those stabilizers down to one-body stabilizers to be measured, and then reverse those layers to return top the mid-cycle state with expanding and contracting regions exchanged.
+We can use the same strategy we have just presented to measure those columns as well; use two layers of CNOT gates to fold those stabilizers down to one-body stabilizers to be measured, and then reverse those layers to return top the half-cycle state with expanding and contracting regions exchanged.
 This is illustrated in \fig[c]{hex_half_cycle_picture}.

-Taking stock, we have constructed two cycle circuits starting and ending at the mid-cycle state.
+Taking stock, we have constructed two cycle circuits starting and ending at the half-cycle state.
 One measures the even numbered diagonal columns of alternating Z and X stabilizers, and the other measures the odd numbered diagonal columns.
-If we alternate these two cycles, we measure all the mid-cycle stabilizers every two rounds, returning to the mid-cycle state with the expanding and contracting regions switched each round.
-This means we return to the original mid-cycle state with the same pattern of expanding and contracting regions every two rounds.
-This distinguishes the cycles here from the usual surface code circuit, which returns to the same mid-cycle state in every round, including the locations of the expanding and contracting regions.
+If we alternate these two cycles, we measure all the half-cycle stabilizers every two rounds.
+This means we return to the original half-cycle state with the same pattern of expanding and contracting regions every two rounds.
+This distinguishes the cycles here from the usual surface code circuit, which returns to the same half-cycle state in every round, including the locations of the expanding and contracting regions.